junxit/us-congress-bills-117/metadata.md

 - 2022-02-25 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Ways and Means, and Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2022-02-25 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Ways and Means, and Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2022-02-25 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Ways and Means, and Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2022-02-28 — Referred to the Subcommittee on Health.
+- 2022-03-31 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2022-03-31 — Considered as unfinished business. (consideration: CR H4053-4055)
+- 2022-03-31 — Considered under the provisions of rule H. Res.
+1017. (consideration: CR H4033-4046)
+- 2022-03-31 — DEBATE - The House proceeded with one hour of debate on H.R.
+6833.
+- 2022-03-31 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-03-31 — House amendment offered
+- 2022-03-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-03-31 — Mr. Bucshon moved to recommit to the Committee on Energy and Commerce. (text: CR H4046)
+- 2022-03-31 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-03-31 — On motion to recommit Failed by the Yeas and Nays: 197 - 225 (Roll no. 101).
+- 2022-03-31 — On passage Passed by the Yeas and Nays: 232 - 193 (Roll no. 102). (text: CR H4033-4034)
+- 2022-03-31 — POSTPONED PROCEEDINGS - At the conclusion of the debate on H.R.
+6833, the Chair put the question on the motion to recommit and by voice vote announced the noes had prevailed.
+Mr. Bucshon demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2022-03-31 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 232 - 193 (Roll no. 102).(text: CR H4033-4034)
+- 2022-03-31 — Rule H. Res.
+1017 passed House.
+- 2022-03-31 — Rule provides for consideration of H.R.
+3617 and H.R.
+6833.
+The resolutions provides for one hour of general debate on H.R.
+3617, under a structured rule.
+The resolution provides for one hour of general debate on H.R.
+6833, under a closed rule.
+The rule provides that House Resolution 188, agreed to March 8, 2021, is amended by striking April 1, 2022 each place it appears and inserting April 29, 2022.
+- 2022-03-31 — Rules Committee Resolution H. Res.
+1017 Reported to House.
+Rule provides for consideration of H.R.
+3617 and H.R.
+6833.
+The resolutions provides for one hour of general debate on H.R.
+3617, under a structured rule.
+The resolution provides for one hour of general debate on H.R.
+6833, under a closed rule.
+The rule provides that House Resolution 188, agreed to March 8, 2021, is amended by striking April 1, 2022 each place it appears and inserting April 29, 2022.
+- 2022-03-31 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
+- 2022-03-31 — The previous question was ordered pursuant to the rule.